sun-labs/rpi-wifi-setup/Readme.txt

 == This script will install all necessary prerequisites and copy all necessary config and library files, then reboot.
-When it finishes booting it should present itself in "Configuration Mode" as a WiFi access point with the name "RaspiWiFi[xxxx] Setup".
+When it finishes booting it should present itself in "Configuration Mode" as a WiFi access point with the name "SL screen [xxxx]".

-== The original RaspiWiFi directory that you ran the Initial Setup is no longer needed after installation and can be safely deleted.
+== The original GIT directory that you ran the Initial Setup is no longer needed after installation and can be safely deleted.
 All necessary files are copied to /usr/lib/raspiwifi/ on setup.

-CONFIGURATION:
+### CONFIGURATION:

-== You will be prompted to set a few variables during the Initial Setup script:

 ==== "SSID Prefix" [default: "RaspiWiFi Setup"]: This is the prefix of the SSID
       that your Pi will broadcast for you to connect to during